BENEFITS include and are not limited to improved:

 - Social/Relationships: Children develop relationships with our volunteers and the horses they care for.
 Children learn the importance of compassion, communication, cooperation and respect when working with their horse and their leader.

-- Awareness/Focus: Horses talk to us with body language.
-Learning to listen to a horse's body language is, in large part, what keeps us safe around these powerful animals.
-Children learn to be focused, present and "in the moment" when working with horses.
+- Awareness/Focus: Horses and animals talk to us with body language.
+Learning to listen to body language is, in large part, what keeps us safe around these powerful animals.
+Children learn to be focused, present and "in the moment" when working with them.

-Calming: Horses respond favorably to a slow, quiet demeanor and a soft voice.
-As children become calmer and more soothing, they begin to notice the positive effect their behavior has on their horse.
+Calming: Horses and most other animals respond favorably to a slow, quiet demeanor and a soft voice.
+As children become calmer and more soothing, they begin to notice the positive effect their behavior has on the animals.

-- Confidence/Empowerment: The development of the horse/human bond assists children in gaining respect, trust, and leadership skills.
+- Confidence/Empowerment: The development of the animal/human bond assists children in gaining respect, trust, and leadership skills.
 It empowers them and builds self-esteem, which motivates them to try new things!